Our courses are organized into three core sequences:

 - Practice aimed to impart workplace skills, ethical standards, and awareness of data science to date.

-The Vanderbilt Master of Science in Data Science is a 4-semester, 16-course (48 credits)* program, which includes the completion and presentation of a capstone project.
+The Vanderbilt Master of Science in Data Science is an in person 4-semester, 16-course (48 credits) program, which includes the completion and presentation of a capstone project.
 Students will be trained in the three core sequences, gain practical experience, and sharpen workplace skills (teamwork, communication, leadership).
 Below is an example of course sequencing.

 Students learn the foundations of effective software design and programming practice, how to program and evaluate a simulation, and how to apply modern resampling techniques in simulations in both R and Python.
 Students learn workflow solutions, e.g., Jupyter Notebooks, Latex, Knitr, Markdown reports, and collaboration platforms (e.g., GitHub and version control).
 Reproducible methods for programming and data processing are emphasized.

 This course covers database management systems, e.g., relation databases, data architecture, and security.
 Topics include entity-relationship models and relational theory; storage and access of data; complex SQL queries; and non-relational databases including NoSQL databases.
-Students are exposed to data base architectures as time allows.
+Connections to Hadoop and MapReduce will be highlighted.
+Students are exposed to database architectures as time allows.

 An applied and practical combination of discrete structures and computational algorithms that are relevant for data science applications and infrastructure.
 Topics include natural language processing, graph and network models, (stochastic) gradient descent, block coordinate descent, and (quasi-) newton methods along with an overview of more traditional topics such as sorting and searching, hashing, queues, trees, string processing, advanced data structures, recurrence relations, shortest paths, matching, and dynamic programming.
 The course will also cover streaming algorithms for computational statistics, e.g., Monte-Carlo Markov Chain, simulated annealing, and stability of numerical algorithms.